jdede/WarnAttachment/README.md

 * Thanks to Sarah ( [www.astriia.de](http://www.astriia.de/) ) for creating the logo.
 * Thanks to Nicolas (@nilaudat) for contributing the French translation.
+* Thanks to Massimiliano (@m-ferrero) for contributing the Italian translation.

 License
 =======